StanleyChan00/Cybersecurity-Learning-Journey/TryHackMe/Pre-Security/Module-3-Web.md

 All domains technically end with a "." at the end of it although hidden by web browsers and operating systems.
 So `Google.com` is actually `Google.com.` with an implicit "." at the end.

 That "." at the end is the root domain.
 It doesn't contain any website data in itself.
-However it redirects traffic towards the Top-Level Domain.
+However it redirects traffic towards the Top-Level Domain(Explained below).

 This root domain is needed because it lets the system know that this is the absolute end of the domain sequence and prevents the device from looking for further extensions.
 #### Top-Level Domain(TLD)